soham1826/vercel2.0-with-100xdevs/README.md

-# Vercel 2.0
+# FastPloy

-Vercel 2.0 is a basic implementation of a deployment service designed to streamline the process of deploying React projects.
+FastPloy is a basic implementation of a deployment service designed to streamline the process of deploying React projects.
 It automates the process of fetching source code from a GitHub repository, building it, and deploying the resulting files to an AWS S3 bucket.
 ## Table of Contents

 - [Overview](#overview)